This information applies to England and Wales.

 Pension Credit has rules on notional income.
 This is where the DWP treats you as having income you do not get.

-The amount of State Pension you’re eligible for will affect your Pension Credit.
+The amount of State Pension you are eligible for will affect your Pension Credit.
 Pension Credit will treat you as having State Pension income, even if you defer.

 A private pension is a workplace (company) pension or a pension that you have set up yourself.

 How you choose to take your private pension could affect your eligibility to benefits.
-If you are unsure, speak to a benefits adviser before claiming your private pension.
+Speak to a benefits adviser before claiming your private pension.

 When you reach State Pension age and start receiving your pension, you could become eligible for benefits or financial support.
 These include: